Loading...

 Monitor and Adjust

-Keep track of your blood sugar levels to understand how your body reacts to different foods and adjust your meal composition accordingly.
+Keep track of how your body reacts to different foods and adjust your future meals based on your observations.
+Personal monitoring can help you identify which components of your meal may be causing spikes.

 healthspan-mbl